The History of Old Buckenham Hall (OBH)

 CLAC and OBH: A Unique Partnership

-Set in the idyllic English countryside, Old Buckenham Hall provides the perfect backdrop for our immersive educational experience.
-This historic and picturesque school blends academic excellence with a warm, homely atmosphere—making it the ideal venue for CLAC’s unique approach to language learning and personal development.
-We are proud to be returning 13-27 July 2025 to this wonderful school to continue creating memories and connections that will last a lifetime.
+Set in the idyllic English countryside, this prestigious school provides the perfect backdrop for our immersive educational experience, blending academic excellence with a warm, homely atmosphere.
+It makes the ideal venue for CLAC’s unique approach to language learning and personal development.

 CLAC courses are carefully designed to inspire confidence, foster curiosity, and celebrate diversity.
 Students not only enhance their language skills through engaging lessons but also participate in a wide range of creative workshops, sports, and social activities.
 From debating challenges to art projects and team sports, there’s something for everyone to enjoy and explore.

-What truly sets CLAC apart is the lifelong friendships that we build.
-With students and staff from around the globe, our courses encourage intercultural understanding and friendships that span continents.
-The experience of sharing ideas, traditions, and perspectives is transformative for young learners, shaping them into confident, open-minded global citizens.
+What truly sets CLAC apart is the lifelong friendships that are built.
+With students and staff from around the world, our courses encourage intercultural understanding and friendships.
+The experience of sharing ideas, traditions, and perspectives is transformative for young learners, shaping their confidence and open-minded thinking.

 Awards and Accreditations